What are Student Reps?

 Student Rep Training

-School Rep Assistants are Student Reps main contact point within the Students' Union.
+Student Voice Assistants are Student Reps' main contact point within the Students' Union.
 Keep in touch with them, and inform them of the feedback you give and the issues you are raising with your teaching staff.
 Let them know if you are experiencing any difficulties or need any further training.
-School Rep Assistants are current London Met students (and often Student Reps) employed by the Students' Union to support Student Reps.
+Student Voice Assistants are current London Met students (and often Student Reps) employed by the Students' Union to support Student Reps.
 They can be contacted via email and also run a weekly in-person drop in, so pop along and say hello!

 Who is my Student Rep?